Be Ready for Anything with Treatments That Get Sweat Under Control

 Excessive, uncontrollable underarm sweating (also called axillary hyperhidrosis) can affect your daily routine, your career options, and even your love life.

 You are not alone.
 An estimated 8 million Americans suffer from excessive sweating2, and there may be even more, as many people do not report this condition to their doctors because they think there is no treatment that will solve this disruptive and often embarrassing problem.

-That’s why Dr. Chasin and the Reflections team are thrilled to offer the newest and most effective treatments available today for patients suffering from hyperhidrosis.
-We have been able to control, reduce, and even stop excessive sweating altogether for hundreds of patients with the use of BOTOX injections and carefully chosen technologies such as MiraDry, AxiLase and Ulthera.
+That’s why the Reflections team are thrilled to offer the newest and most effective treatments available today for patients suffering from hyperhidrosis.
+We have been able to control, reduce, and even stop excessive sweating altogether for hundreds of patients with the use of BOTOX injections and carefully chosen technologies such as MiraDry, AxiLase, and Ulthera.

 MiraDry is the first and only FDA-cleared device for the treatments of excessive underarm sweating.
 The process is totally non-invasive and takes about 60 minutes.
 Results are dramatic and lasting, with clinical studies showing an 82% reduction in sweating3.